abdul4rehman215/Digital-Defense-Core/lab14-virtualization-security/README.md

 ---

 ## 🎯 Objectives
-By completing this lab, you will be able to:
+By completing this lab, I was able to:
 - Install and configure a secure KVM virtualization environment
 - Apply hypervisor-level security controls using AppArmor and libvirt
 - Harden virtual machines (CPU, storage, network isolation)